Wednesday, November 15, 2023

 [Col R Ravi Nair (Retd

-Santana Dharma College is my Alma Mater and the only College of my allegiance.
-The Golden Phase of my youth was well spent in this campus.
-In retrospect, I vividly recall this phase by my intimate relations with NCC primarily and then by my involvement with the College Students’ Union.
+Sanatana Dharma College is my alma mater and the only college to which I pledge my allegiance.
+The golden phase of my youth was well spent on this campus.
+In retrospect, I vividly recall this period through my intimate involvement with the NCC primarily, and then through my engagement with the College Students' Union.

-Unlike my contemporaries I did not have a pre-university exposure, since I had joined BA English Literature (The premier batch 1965) after having completed the Senior Cambridge Examination from Sainik School.
-While in the College I had the opportunity of being elected as the Secretary of English Language and Literary Association, the Cabinet Member of Students Union and finally the Speaker (Chairman) of the College Students’ Union under the banner of Independent Student‘s Union (ISU).
-From a modest member of the Party I could graduate to Party President by the time I left the college.
-I am convinced that it is the National Cadet Corps, which imbibed in me the confidence and managerial acumen to acquire and hold important offices within the students’ community, and that too devoid of any exterior political influence or sponsors working towards it.
+Unlike my contemporaries, I did not have a pre-university exposure, as I joined the BA English Literature program (the premier batch of 1965) after completing the Senior Cambridge Examination from Sainik School.
+While in college, I had the opportunity to be elected as the Secretary of the English Language and Literary Association, a Cabinet Member of the Students' Union, and finally, the Speaker (Chairman) of the College Students' Union under the banner of the Independent Students’ Union (ISU).
+From a modest member of the party, I progressed to Party President by the time I left the college.
+I am convinced that it was the National Cadet Corps (NCC) that imbued me with the confidence and managerial acumen to acquire and hold important offices within the student community, without any external political influence or sponsors.

 Speaker SD College Students Union 1968-69

-Enrolling in NCC those days was a natural response to any active and well-meaning student.
-The nation was still in the fervor of 1965 Indo Pak War and any able-bodied youth desired to be of some service to the cause of National Defence.
-Enrolment to the NCC was selective and an aspirant had to undergo stringent physical and medical screening and there were many unfortunates who were left out as unfit.
-We had six Senior Division Companies and the senior ANO (then known as Part Time Officers- PTO) was Major Rajashekaran Nair, He was solidly built, sporting fearsome ‘walrus moustaches’ with a dominating personality and blessed with a ‘Drill Sergeant’s commanding voice’.
-Cadets and common students were so sacred of him that even the most ‘mis-adventurous’ gave him a slip when he happened to trundle past.
-He had a dedicated team of PTO’s like Captain PK Padmanabhan Potty, Lieut R Ramachandran Nair, Lieut N Gopalakrishnan Nair, Lieut RV Ramachandran, Lieut MP Subramanian and Lieut CJ Rao.
-They were a team and fully in control of nearly one thousand cadets and their dealings highly business like.
-The Battalion Commander was Major Herman (17 Kerala Battalion – then located at Alleppey), and the Group Commander at Thevally Palace, Kollam was Lt Col CV Donoghue.
+Enrolling in the NCC was a natural response for any active and well-meaning student.
+The nation was still in the fervor of the 1965 Indo-Pak War, and any able-bodied youth desired to be of service to the cause of national defense.
+Enrollment in the NCC was selective; aspirants had to undergo stringent physical and medical screening, and many were deemed unfit.
+We had six Senior Division Companies, and the senior ANO (then known as Part-Time Officers, PTO) was Major Rajashekaran Nair.
+He was solidly built, sporting fearsome ‘walrus’ mustaches, with a dominating personality and a ‘Drill Sergeant’s commanding voice’.
+Cadets and students were so scared of him that even the most ‘misadventurous’ avoided him when he passed by.
+He had a dedicated team of PTOs like Captain P.K.
+Padmanabhan Potty, Lt.
+R. Ramachandran Nair, Lt.
+N. Gopalakrishnan Nair, Lt.
+R.V.
+Ramachandran, Lt.
+M.P.
+Subramanian, and Lt.
+C.J.
+Rao.
+They were a team and fully in control of nearly one thousand cadets, their dealings highly business-like.
+The Battalion Commander was Major Herman (17 Kerala Battalion – then located at Alleppey), and the Group Commander at Thevally Palace, Kollam was Lt.
+Col. C.V.
+Donoghue.

-The senior Division NCC, then was known as NCC Rifles and the uniform was mazri shirts and khaki trousers.
-The college had an imposing firing range where firing was a normal feature on any parade day.
-The cadets fired.22 and .303 bolt action rifles and even Light Machine guns.
-Weapons of all sorts and ammunitions were kept in a large Kote consisting of four classrooms within the college.
-To the best of my knowledge I do not remember having seen any police guard for its security.
-The ANO’s and the Under Officers were fully responsible and accountable.
-The security was untenable and the Kote was granted its due sanctity.
-The NCC administrative office, stores, Kotes and classrooms occupied the entire complex adjacent to the boy’s hostel, which now is the Commerce Department.
-The place was out of bounds for non-NCC students and non-functionaries.
+The Senior Division NCC was then known as NCC Rifles, and the uniform was mazri shirts and khaki trousers.
+The college had an imposing firing range where shooting was a regular feature on parade days.
+The cadets fired .22 and .303 bolt-action rifles, and even light machine guns.
+Weapons and ammunition of all sorts were kept in a large kote consisting of four classrooms within the college.
+To the best of my knowledge, I do not remember seeing any police guard for its security.
+The ANOs and the Under Officers were fully responsible and accountable.
+The security was impeccable, and the kote was granted its due sanctity.
+The NCC administrative office, stores, kotes, and classrooms occupied the entire complex adjacent to the boys' hostel, which is now the Commerce Department.
+The area was out of bounds for non-NCC students and non-functionaries.

-As a Sr Division NCC Cadet, I had the unique privilege of taking part in two Annual Training camps, Army attachment Camp with 1st Battalion the Brigade of the Guards.
-Advanced Leaderships Camp, Republic Day Parade Preparatory Camp at Munnar and the All India RD Parade at Delhi.
-Normal parades were on Saturday afternoons and Sundays.
-The ‘falling in’ on the parades, I distinctly remember as a solemn and impressive occasion.
-With a near 100% attendance of cadets who are properly turned out, the ANO’s falling-in at the head of each Company, the PI staff (Regular Army personnel, mainly from the North India-Dogra and Punjab Regiments) in full strength, and the parade being handed over in succession to the “Supremo” – Major Rajashekaran Nair, his imposing words of Command and the humanity responding to it!! .
-All were a herald of what I was to witness later in life while commanding troops of a well oiled Infantry Regiment”.
-No giggles, no suppressed coughs, no whispers, no comments, no unto wards movements!!.
-Every parade used to be affirming and reaffirming the authority vested on a student as an appointment holder- as a Leader.
+As a Senior Division NCC Cadet, I had the unique privilege of taking part in two Annual Training Camps, an Army Attachment Camp with the 1st Battalion of the Brigade of the Guards, an Advanced Leadership Camp, a Republic Day Parade Preparatory Camp at Munnar, and the All India RD Parade in Delhi.
+Normal parades were held on Saturday afternoons and Sundays.
+The ‘falling in’ on the parades, I distinctly remember, was a solemn and impressive occasion.
+With nearly 100% attendance of cadets who were properly turned out, the ANOs falling in at the head of each company, the PI staff (Regular Army personnel, mainly from the North India-Dogra and Punjab Regiments) in full strength, and the parade being handed over in succession to the “Supremo” – Major Rajashekaran Nair – his imposing words of command and the humanity responding to it!
+All were a herald of what I was to witness later in life while commanding troops of a well-oiled Infantry Regiment.
+No giggles, no suppressed coughs, no whispers, no untoward movements.
+Every parade was an affirmation and reaffirmation of the authority vested in a student as an appointment holder – as a leader.

-The defaulters if any were summarily disposed off either by ‘physical handling’ or by awarding stringent punishments on the spot – to be forgotten immediately.
-One normally found dozens of such ‘unfortunates’ revolving around the parade ground with the rifle held high!!!
-Long side burns and long hairs were becoming a fashion those days.
-But an NCC cadet stood out by his demeanor scrupulously insisted and set example by his ANO’s.
-Senior Under Officers took mostly all theoretical classes including ‘Military Tactics’.
-One had to spend hours to prepare for the classes one had to take.
+Defaulters, if any, were summarily dealt with, either by ‘physical handling’ or by awarding stringent punishments on the spot – to be forgotten immediately.
+One normally found dozens of such ‘unfortunates’ revolving around the parade ground with rifles held high!
+Long sideburns and long hair were becoming a fashion in those days.
+But an NCC cadet stood out by his demeanor, scrupulously insisted upon and set as an example by his ANOs.
+Senior Under Officers took most of the theoretical classes, including ‘Military Tactics’.
+One had to spend hours preparing for the classes one had to take.
 The only reference book available was a small NCC Handbook.
-Rest was all left for imagination and how good one is in spinning the yarn !!!
-But it was a stage to bring out ones latent Instructor prowess.
+The rest was left to imagination and how good one was at spinning a yarn!
+But it was a stage to bring out one’s latent instructor prowess.

-The Espirit-de-Corps amongst the cadets of the college was commendable.
-They were one, when it came to competitions.
-Our competitors were Carmel Poly Technic College (under Major Kuzhuveli – another dedicated ANO) and TD Medical College.
-As I can recall, the winners were always SD College.
-SN, St Michael’s and NSS Colleges were in their conceptual stage only.
+The esprit de corps amongst the cadets of the college was commendable.
+They were united when it came to competitions.
+Our competitors were Carmel Polytechnic College (under Major Kuzhuveli, another dedicated ANO) and TD Medical College.
+As I recall, the winners were always SD College.
+S.N., St. Michael’s, and NSS Colleges were still in their conceptual stages.

-The cadets took pride in their turnout and they even compromised their precious looks to a tough soldierly bearing, even to the risk of giggles and disapproving comments from the girls.
-Most of the cadets, specially Under Officers had their own uniforms stitched.
-Honing impeccable military bearing was the dream of every cadet.
+The cadets took pride in their turnout and even compromised their precious looks for a tough, soldierly bearing, risking giggles and disapproving comments from the girls.
+Most of the cadets, especially the Under Officers, had their uniforms custom-stitched.
+Honing an impeccable military bearing was the dream of every cadet.
 The order of the day was that one should see his reflection on the toes of his boots.
-We discretely took advice and tips from the PI staff on ‘spit-n-polish’ and maintenance of leather, brass and uniforms.
-The night prior to parade was always spent on spit and polish and starching of uniform.
-Remember, the ‘terry cottons’ had not entered the market.
-Upgrading of the issue hackles to nearly one foot long by joining two or three patent hackles used to be a delicate and deft task.
-One really felt elated fully decked–up like a ‘tonga horse’ and cycling to a NCC parade.
-One always felt that the ‘world’ around is gaping with admiration!!
-One felt on top of the world, if one happened to ‘home-on’ to a ‘Ladies only’ bus!!
+We discreetly took advice and tips from the PI staff on ‘spit-n-polish’ and maintenance of leather, brass, and uniforms.
+The night prior to a parade was always spent on spit and polish and starching of uniforms.
+Remember, ‘terry cottons’ had not yet entered the market.
+Upgrading the issued hackles to nearly one foot long by joining two or three patent hackles used to be a delicate and deft task.
+One really felt elated, fully decked out like a ‘tonga horse’ and cycling to an NCC parade.
+One always felt that the ‘world’ around was gaping in admiration!
+One felt on top of the world if one happened to ‘home in’ on a ‘Ladies Only’ bus!
 Those were the days!
-Will it ever come back!!
+Will they ever come back?

 As Company Sergeant Major -1968

-There was an unwritten camaraderie in NCC.
-A senior cadet always took a junior cadet under his wings.
-Any mis-adventure with a cadet was taking a big chance with a 1000 strong organisation.
-Even ANO’s took a stand on this.
-The ANO was the ‘Guru’ and even the Head of the Department or the Principal had a secondary status.
+There was an unwritten camaraderie in the NCC.
+A senior cadet always took a junior cadet under his wing.
+Any misadventure with a cadet was taking a big chance with a 1000-strong organization.
+Even the ANOs took a stand on this.
+The ANO was the ‘Guru,’ and even the Head of the Department or the Principal had a secondary status.
 The former always accepted his obligations as such.
-There had been instances of ANO’s financing the college fees of cadets who could not afford it.
-That was the bond!!
+There had been instances of ANOs financing the college fees of cadets who could not afford it.
+That was the bond!
 I distinctly remember an incident when the police wanted to make a forced entry into the college campus.
-The man on fore resisting the attempt was Major Rajashekaran Nair.
-There were some altercations and finally the police withdrew.
-The grape –wine is that the ANO ordered the ‘Kotes’ to be opened and the cadets be armed, to defend the sanctity of the campus.
-May be a myth!!
-But well accredited!
-Now days I see a police posse posted permanently within the college.
-I still recall an incident when an Under Officer cadet was facing dismissal on alleged misbehavior with a girl.
-The ANO stood-by and even to the great dislike of the management the Under Officer was reinstated.
-But the summary disposal met out to the Under Officer by the ANO ‘in camera’ is still a mystery.
-He is a very senior bureaucrat in the Government service.
+The man at the forefront resisting the attempt was Major Rajashekaran Nair.
+There were some altercations, and finally, the police withdrew.
+The grapevine is that the ANO ordered the ‘kotes’ to be opened and the cadets to be armed to defend the sanctity of the campus.
+It may be a myth, but well-accredited!
+Nowadays, I see a police posse permanently posted within the college.
+I still recall an incident when an Under Officer cadet was facing dismissal for alleged misbehavior with a girl.
+The ANO stood by him, and even to the great dislike of the management, the Under Officer was reinstated.
+But the summary disposal meted out to the Under Officer by the ANO ‘in camera’ is still a mystery.
+He is now a very senior bureaucrat in the government service.

-I as a cadet had just glimpses of the Battalion Commander and Group Commander.
-As far as the cadets were concerned their ultimate was the PTO.
-When I was detailed by Major Rajashekeran Nair to attend the Republic Day Parade at Delhi, I raised my fears of missing the ensuing examinations.
-He gave me an assurance not to worry on that score.
-Now I recall that I had missed all the college examinations, ie: Onam and Christmas Exams for my entire three years in college.
-But still the Principal and the English Faculty always considered me as a disciplined and ‘bright student’!!
+As a cadet, I had only glimpses of the Battalion Commander and Group Commander.
+As far as the cadets were concerned, their ultimate authority was the PTO.
+When I was detailed by Major Rajashekaran Nair to attend the Republic Day Parade in Delhi, I expressed my fears of missing the ensuing examinations.
+He assured me not to worry.
+Now I recall that I missed all the college examinations, i.e., the Onam and Christmas exams, during my entire three years in college.
+But still, the Principal and the English Faculty always considered me a disciplined and ‘bright student’!

 Kerala and Lakshadweep NCC Directorate RD Parade Contingent-1968

-Those days the student politics and NCC movement were inseparable.
-NCC Cadets held nearly all the Students’ Union offices.
-This arrangement assured disciplined leadership and governance and students accepted it.
-In my first year the Speaker was Senior Under Officer Sadasivan Pillai.
-In my second Year the Speaker was Senior Under Officer CM Babu.
-I followed suite in my third year with the same qualifications.
-The sad thing is that now a days discipline and politics do not mesh well.
-I doubt whether any student of importance affluent or effluent is connected with NCC movement.!!!
+In those days, student politics and the NCC movement were inseparable.
+NCC cadets held nearly all the Students' Union offices.
+This arrangement ensured disciplined leadership and governance, and students accepted it.
+In my first year, the Speaker was Senior Under Officer Sadasivan Pillai.
+In my second year, the Speaker was Senior Under Officer C.M.
+Babu.
+I followed suit in my third year with the same qualifications.
+The sad thing is that nowadays, discipline and politics do not mesh well.
+I doubt whether any student of importance, affluent or effluent, is connected with the NCC movement.

 SD College Students Union Cabinet with Principal Mr Vaidyanathan Sir